 In the end we arrived to Wellington, colorful small coastal city and we loved it!
 Finally we know why it is called “the coolest little capital in the world” and we totally agree with that nickname!

-While we were there we didn’t want to miss the chance to visit the seal colony at the Owhiro Bay.
+While we were there we didn’t want to miss a chance to visit the seal colony at the Owhiro Bay.
 At the end of the 40 minutes long walk, to the Red Rocks, colony of around 150 seals are waiting for you.
 This rocks are formed by undersea volcanic eruptions and obviously make a perfect home for this cute creatures.
 Oh, what a perfect way to finish a road trip, isn’t it?